Compare Boilers vs. Water Heaters and Buy the Best Type

 Boilers and water heaters are often confused as being the same thing, but they are not.
 Yes, they do both heat water, but beyond that, there are big differences.

 Boilers are designed to heat non-potable water by using natural gas, propane gas, oil, and electricity as energy sources.
 The heated water is then delivered to the baseboard or traditional radiators, hydronic floor, or ceiling-mounted systems for space heating.
-Some boiler types can also produce and use steam.
+Some boiler types can also produce and use steam for central heating.

 Boilers can also heat potable water for your household needs, but indirectly.
 This is normally done by a heat exchanger running between the boiler and a large water storage tank, heating fresh water for your domestic use.
 The boiler will fire up when the water temperature drops, so it reheats it to a preset level.